D3cEuGod/RaceSimulation/README.md

 Use the "cd" command to go to the directory "Desktop", or "Download", wherever you store this git file

-Use cd command to go to directory "RaceSimulation"
+Use cd command to go to directory "HorseRaceSimulator"

 The gui-development version should be already merged into main branch, if not, use command "git switch gui-development"